 4. Orders are Shipped Incorrectly

 If you’re orders are going out the door without a check point for accuracy, stop what you’re doing.
 This is a huge red flag.
-Quality control should be a given in your pick, pack, and ship process, and without it, you run a high risk of mis-shipments.
+Quality control should be a given in your pick, pack, and ship process.
+Without it, you run a high risk of mis-shipments.
 Mis-shipments not only lose your business money, but it also makes your customers angry and makes your brand look unreliable.
 In an age where customer reviews are king, you need to do everything you can to prevent this.

 A WMS will run inventory through quality control and check the picked item against the original order for accuracy and quality of product in terms of damage.
 With this backup process for accuracy and quality, your products run less of a risk for mis-ship and disappointed customers.